devsu88/excel-analyst-agent/README.md

 ## 🏗️ Architecture

-The application uses a multi-agent architecture built with OpenAI Agents SDK:
+The application uses a multi-agent architecture built with OpenAI Agents SDK and Model Context Protocol (MCP):

 ```
 ┌─────────────────────────────────────────────────────────────┐